 When does BS EN16579 apply?

-We still don’t know yet, but we have had quite clear indications that the new standard will be adopted by the English FA between the end of the current football season (2018/19) and the start of the next season (2019/20).
+The new standard will be adopted by the English FA between the end of the current football season (2018/19) and the start of the next season (2019/20).
 This is the date range we and other manufacturers are working to.

 What has changed?